AtmolanderMimi/basm/book/src/meta-instructions.md

 which is the `[@META arg1 arg2]` field.
 A basm source file can have zero or more meta-instructions fields present in a file before the `[main]` one.
-This field allows you to create a meta instruction of the name `META` with the arguments following it, in the case of the example they would be two numeric arguements named `arg1` and `arg2`.
+This field allows you to create a meta instruction of the name `META` with the arguments following it, in the case of the example they would be two numeric arguments named `arg1` and `arg2`.

 Once defined a meta-instruction can be used anywhere a normal built-in instruction can, even in other meta-instruction bodies (excluding those who came before and itself of course).